PCThomas7/apk/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+Best Solution: Expo Push Notifications + Periodic Sync Why This is the Best Approach:
+Works offline: Notifications are delivered when device reconnects

+App closed/minimized: Handled by OS-level push service

+Reliable delivery: Managed by Expo's infrastructure

+Low battery impact: No constant connection needed

+Alternative Pure React Native Solution (Without Expo) If you can't use Expo, use react-native-push-notification with FCM/APNs:

 {
   "expo": {